Early Childhood Special Education (ECSE)

 - Teacher of the Visually Impaired

-Our Early Intervention team has offices at the Early Learning and Family Resource Center, 1970 Christensen Avenue, West St. Paul.
-Please call 651-403-8390, if you have any concerns or questions about your child’s development or would like further information regarding Early Intervention Services.
+Please call 651-403-8390, if you have any concerns or questions about your child’s development or would like further information regarding Early Childhood Special Education services.

-For more information on child development and birth to three services, visit the main Minnesota Department of Education website or their Help Me Grow website.
+For more information, please visit the Minnesota Department of Education website or their Parents Know website.